 Tardy to school - Students who report to school after 8:05 am for any reason must report to the office, sign the tardy book, and get their agenda signed for admission to class.
-Students who have three unexcused tardies will receive one day of absence.
+Students who have three unexcused tardies during a quarter may receive a consequence.